 I’m sure that Cloudflare Pro Plan + Agro subscription will let your pages fly in seconds, which would help you pass the Core Web Vitals assessments.

 Page caching can help a lot and speed up your website.
 Usually, page caching is done by the host, but that’s not the case with you.
 You have to do it manually because it is a required step.

 A website has two parts, one is coding, and the second is the database.
 So when the audience visits it, the server creates HTML code for visitors and sends it to their browser.

-The problem is that the server creates this new HTML code whenever a visitor comes to your website, and this process takes time.
-You can solve this problem with the plugins that do the page caching process.
+The problem is that the server creates this new HTML code whenever a visitor comes to your website, which takes time.
+You can solve this problem with the plugins that do the page caching.

 9. Don’t Use Too Many Widgets & Plugins